SanjoDB/IngesoftV-Documentation/Github_Skills/publish-packages.md

 ## Steps

-1. Follow the instructions in `.github/steps/1-create-the-workflow-file.md`
+### 1. Navigate and follow the instructions in

+`.github/steps/1-create-the-workflow-file.md`

-2. Follow the instructions in `.github/steps/2-add-a-dockerfile.md`
+### 2. Navigate and follow the instructions in

+`.github/steps/2-add-a-dockerfile.md`

-3. Follow the instructions in `.github/steps/3-merge-your-pull-request.md`
+### 3. Navigate and follow the instructions in

+`.github/steps/3-merge-your-pull-request.md`

-4. Follow the instructions in `.github/steps/4-pull-your-image.md`
+### 4. Navigate and follow the instructions in

+`.github/steps/4-pull-your-image.md`

-5. Follow the instructions in `.github/steps/5-run-your-image.md`
+### 5. Navigate and follow the instructions in

+`.github/steps/5-run-your-image.md`

-6. Verify docker container
+### 6. Verify docker container

 Open [localhost:8080](http://localhost:8080/) to see the page created